 If you’re searching for a daycare in Tokyo or another big city in Japan, space can be an issue.
 A lot of the daycares we looked at were very small with little to no natural light, which I really disliked, and had no space for the children to play outside.
 Daycares do, however, tend to take kids out on walks if the weather is nice so this may not be such a dealbreaker for some people.

-This is really important because these are the people who are going to be taking care of your child and you are going to be interacting with almost every day.
+This is really important because these are the people who are going to be taking care of your child and you are going to be interacting with them almost every day.
 The last place you want to leave your child is somewhere the staff make you feel uncomfortable.
-What I liked about my daughter’s daycare is that the staff treated me pretty normally when we went to visit and I’m pleased to say that has continued.
-We could also see that the children clearly liked the staff and now my daughter does, too!
+What I liked about both daycares my daughter attended is that the staff treated me pretty normally.
+We could also see that the children clearly liked the staff and my daughter did, too!

 This was also a big one for me because I am a neat freak.
 I know cleanliness and children don’t really mix and my husband is constantly telling me that my expectations are too too high (he made me write the extra “too”, by the way) but I wanted my daughter to attend a relatively new daycare with clean facilities and no clutter.
-This is exactly what I got with her current daycare.
+This is exactly what I got with both daycares she attended.

 In my next posts in this series on daycare in Japan, I’ll be sharing information about how I prepared for daycare, as well as my daughter’s first two weeks of 慣れ保育 (narehoiku), and the 連絡帳 (renrakucho), an essential communication tool between you and your child’s daycare.